Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/08_operators/08_operators.rst

 Overflow is reversible:

 .. cch::
-    :code_path: 08_operators/overflow.cpp
+    :code_path: overflow.cpp
-    :color_path: 08_operators/overflow.color
+    :color_path: overflow.color

-.. the example above should not use uint8_t because it usually is an alias for unsigned char and prints value as text instead
+.. the example above does not use uint8_t because it usually is an alias for unsigned char and prints value as text instead

 Summing it up: